evolarjun/amr/docs/AMRFinder-database.md

           blaKPC - KPC family carbapenem-hydrolyzing class A beta-lactamase blaKPC-2 - carbapenem-hydrolyzing class A beta-lactamase KPC-2 (allele)

 Evidence used to annotate proteins relies on HMM and BLAST.
-AMRFinder will assign the most specific name it can find that is justified by the evidence.
+AMRFinderPlus will assign the most specific name it can find that is justified by the evidence.
 In the example shown above, the bottom level represents an allele.
 Assigning an AMR protein to a specific allele requires a 100% identity BLAST match.
 Each